dgobbi/vtk-dicom/Documents/CharacterSet.md

 DICOM iso-2022 Japanese differs from iso-2022-jp most significantly in the optional inclusion, in DICOM, of ISO IR 13 in G1.
-This is done to support the use of half-width katakana in the traditional manner as described in JIS X 0201 and as commonly done in Japanese desktop computing and industrial computing.
+This is done to support the use of half-width katakana in the traditional manner as described in JIS X 0201 and as previously done in Japanese desktop computing and industrial computing.
 The Specific Character Set defined term "ISO 2022 IR 13" indicates that the initial state of the decoder will be ISO IR 14 in G0 and ISO IR 13 in G1.
-Furthermore, the decoder returns to the initial state for every new line of text (that is, after every CRNL).

-In this usage, `ESC )I` will re-designate ISO IR 13 to G1 (though it is not permitted to designate any other character set to G1), and `ESC (J` will re-designated ISO IR 14 to G0.
+In this usage, `ESC )I` will re-designate ISO IR 13 to G1 (though "ISO 2022 IR 13" does not permit any other character set in G1), and `ESC (J` will re-designate ISO IR 14 to G0.

+The use of ISO IR 13 (and ISO 2022 IR 13) in DICOM in Japan was common at the turn of the century, but since then it has become increasingly rare.
+On the other hand, ISO 2022 IR 87 (the JIS X 0208 character set) is still used very widely.

 ### Decoding